bigmonkey/pong-pong/README.md

 This site reviews [payday loans](http://www.thepaydayhound.com/payday-loans/) and [installment loans](http://www.thepaydayhound.com/installment-loans/).
 It's aims to bring transparency to the payday loan and installment loan market which has traditionally been unregulated leaving it susceptible to predatory lending practices.
 Transparency helps borrows protect themselves through education and reduces pricing through efficient markets.
 The site provides detailed reviews on lenders, ranking tables, sorting tools, links to direct lenders, and an application to a loan matching service.

-The site is runs on one domain with a blog as a sub-directory.
-It is uses Rails and Wordpress.
+The site runs on one domain with a blog as a sub-directory.
+It uses Rails and Wordpress.
 The main websever is nginx.
-Wordpress is used for the blog and to Rails is used for rankings and tools. nginx and Wordpress are hosted on EC2.
+Wordpress is used for the blog and Rails is used for rankings and tools. nginx and Wordpress are hosted on EC2.
 Rails is hosted on Heroku.
 Wordpress uses a LAMP stack.
 Rails uses unicorn and postgresql.

 Github stores the Rails code.